Warbo/chriswarbo-net/projects/nixos/useful_hacks.md

 contents with spaces; this can sometimes be used as a quick and dirty hack, e.g. to loop through each element with `for X in $myList`, but in general this will barf if our data contains any whitespace, or other characters deemed to be "special" by Bash.
+We could instead use Nix's `builtins.toJSON` function, but there's no native support in Bash to pull out those values (we'd have to use something like `jq`).
+Both JSON and space-separated strings can also hit limits on the allowed length of environment variables

-The solution is to use a Bash array, instead of a space-separated string, and to escape the data correctly as it's added to the array.
-There is a slight difficulty though: if we try splicing values into our Bash script, those values will be forced during evaluation; if they're derivations, they'll be built prematurely.
-We're better off using individual environment variables for each list element, then combining them into an array *in Bash*:
+The solution is to use a Bash array, but there is a slight difficulty: if we try splicing values into our Bash script, those values may be forced earlier than we'd like (e.g. if they use import-from-derivation, then forcing the body of the script will force derivations to be built at eval time).
+We're better off using individual environment variables for each list element, since those can remain unevaluated until the derivation is instantiated, and have them combined into an array *in Bash*:

 ```{pipe="cat def_nixListToBashArray.nix"}
 ```